AlexiWolf/wolf_engine_old/README.md

 features, bugs, changing APIs, and other spooky stuff until release 1.0.

 These are the currently planned features for Wolf Engine.
-Not all of them are ready just yet, so this is more of a roadmap, than a feature list for now.
+Not all of them are ready just yet, so this is more of a road-map, than a feature list for now.
 Features will be checked off as they are implemented.

 - [ ] Core